PetaLinux Firmware

 FILES:${PN} = "/lib/firmware/${FW_NAME}"

-Next, we add the recipe for smartcam software, released on GitHub for 2022.1.
-We first create a folder for the application recipe.
+Next, add the recipe for the SmartCam software, released on GitHub for 2022.1.
+First create a folder for the application recipe:

 mkdir -p project-spec/meta-user/recipes-apps/resize/

-Create a new file, resize.bb and add the following content to file project-spec/meta-user/recipes-apps/resize/resize.bb
+Create a new file, resize.bb, and add the following content to the project-spec/meta-user/recipes-apps/resize/resize.bb file.

 SUMMARY = "Example Smartcam application"